hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-relatedperson-intro.md

   - *Prefer not to answer* may be represented by sending the code "asked-declined"
   - *Not stated or inadequately described* may be represented by the code "unknown"
   - Where the workflow does not support obtaining a gender identity value, it may be represented by sending the code "not-asked"
+- This profile supports indvidual pronouns using the [Individual Pronouns extension](http://hl7.org/fhir/StructureDefinition/individual-pronouns) and the [Australian Pronouns](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/australian-pronouns-1) value set supplied as the individual pronoun value.
+  - *they/them/their/theirs/themselves* may be represented by sending the LOINC Answer (LA) code LA29520-6
+  - *she/her/her/hers/herself* may be represented by sending the LOINC Answer (LA) code LA29519-8
+  - *he/him/his/his/himself* may be represented by sending the LOINC Answer (LA) code LA29518-0
+  - *Prefer not to answer* may be represented by sending the Data Absent Reason code "asked-declined"
+  - *Asked but not known* may be represented by sending the Data Absent Reason code "asked-unknown"
+  - *Not stated or inadequately described* may be represented by the Data Absent Reason code "unknown"
+  - Where the workflow does not support obtaining a pronoun, it may be represented by sending the Data Absent Reason code "not-asked"
+  - Where a preferred pronoun is provided but is not one of the [Australian Pronouns](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/australian-pronouns-1) terms then a text only or alternative  specific coded value can be supplied.
 - This profile supports a recorded sex or gender (RSG) value using the using the [Person Recorded Sex Or Gender](http://hl7.org/fhir/StructureDefinition/individual-recordedSexOrGender) extension.
 RSG information includes the various sex and gender concepts that are often used in existing systems but are known NOT to represent a gender identity, sex parameter for clinical use, or attributes related to sexuality, such as sexual orientation, sexual activity, or sexual attraction.
 <table border="1">
     <thead>